Homeschooled Teens- Organization and Deadlines

 How are you at being on time and organized?

-There are many ways to help teach your teen the skill of organization and being on time.
+There are many ways to help teach your teen the skills of organization and being on time.
 One of the best ways right now is through their schoolwork.... making deadlines and due dates for tests and assignments

 It is important that you set deadlines for when assignments are due, like reports, essays, a book read and ready to be discussed, a math or science unit completed, ....studied up and ready for the test on test day.